 Yet, there are ways to introduce wildflowers to your lawn without annoying the neighbours.
 You can keep your lawn in tip-top condition AND have wildflowers - here's how:

-- Leaving your lawn to grow long and discover what wildflowers cultivate naturally (clovers, dandelions, daisies) or
+- By leaving your lawn to grow long and discover what wildflowers cultivate naturally (clovers, dandelions, daisies) or

-- Remove some of your lawn turf to create wildflower borders and beds
+- By removing some of your lawn turf to create wildflower borders and beds

 Option One: Let your lawn grow wild

 At first glance, you may think that your lawn is incapable of producing wildflowers in its current well-manicured state, but that’s exactly what is preventing it from being a bed flush with versatile blooms!
 When left to its own devices, most lawns will go on to produce tall arable grasses, daisies, dandelions and white clover.
 Of course, the diversity of wildflowers your lawn produces will vary from region to region, but these are some of the most common you will find.
 If you have a large bit of land or garden, you can leave it all to grow wild and then strim and mow winding paths through it, or if you have a smaller lawn you can cordon off a no-mow area in the shape of a circle or square!

 Option Two: Remove turf and create wildflower borders and beds